“No accidents. No coincidences. No escapes. You can’t cheat death.”

 Because of the gravity of the plane crash and it’s terrifyingly realised effects work, things can only go down hill to an extent: no matter how creative death is, it can’t compare.
 Supposed rules governing the order in which the victims die are interesting but became suffocating in the sequels and tie-in novels and the shocker ending chosen over the original, softer final scene cemented the franchise, with a new film surfacing only every three years.
 Sounds like I’m down on the sequels, but I liked them – more than that, Final Destination 2 is loads of fun, 3 was good but sleazy and I imagine 4/The will follow the tried and tested plan.
 The fact that there’s no T&A in the first one is telling.
 Try to forget how contrived the whole concept became and enjoy it for what it is.

-Blurbs-of-interest: Larter and Todd returned in Final Destination 2 and Todd was back again for the fifth movie, and can also be seen in Scarecrow Slayer, iMurders, two of the Hatchet films, and Jack the Reaper ; Kerr Smith appeared in the 3D remake of My Bloody Valentine.
+Blurbs-of-interest: Larter and Todd returned in Final Destination 2 and Todd was back again for the fifth movie, and can also be seen in Scarecrow Slayer, iMurders, two of the Hatchet films, Jack the Reaper, and Hell Fest; Kerr Smith appeared in the 3D remake of My Bloody Valentine.
 Kristen Cloke was in the Black Christmas remake, that was produced and directed by writer Glen Morgan.